 Associates in Mental Health & Developmental Disabilities, Inc. (AMHDD)

-Individualized Community Supports and Services for Adult and Children Through DDD Self Directed In Individual / Residential Supports, Provider Managed Individual Supports, Housing / Development, Medical Levels 1-6 and Behavioral Levels.
-Adult transitioning from Developmental Centers to the community.
+Individualized Community Supports and Services for Adults and Children Through DDD Self Directed In Individual / Residential Supports, Provider Managed Individual Supports, Housing / Development, Medical Levels 1-6, and Behavioral Levels.
+Adults transitioning from Developmental Centers to the community.
 Adults returning to New Jersey from out-of-state placement.
 Children referred to the Children’s Placement Enhancement Project (CPEP) and Stand Alone Behavioral Supports.